Katerina964/test_task/README.md

 or

-if you have env with installed requests module: replace file task.py and change line 52 - path to the file folder
+if you have env with installed requests module: replace file task.py and change line 52 - path to the file folder and put api_key in environment variables